(Updated August 16, 2022)

 DWP powerlines: If you have DWP power lines at the back of your property, and your garage is currently under the powerlines, the city of LA will not allow you to convert it to an ADU.
 I suggest inquiring with DWP about relocating the line over your garage; it’s a bit costly & time-consuming, but it is possible.

 Renting a garage conversion ADU: You can rent your ADU to a tenant, even if you don’t live on the property (so you can rent both your main house and ADU).
 You cannot sell your ADU separately from your main house.

-What are the city guidelines for a garage conversion/ADU?
+What are the city guidelines for a Los Angeles garage conversion/ADU?
 Every city will have different guidelines and requirements for converting your garage so it’s important to inquire with the city building department or hire a local architect who understands all the local guidelines.
-Depending on where you live, you can find resources for various municipalities in Los Angeles, Ventura, Orange & San Diego County in the following blogs:
+Depending on where you live, you can find resources for various municipalities in Los Angeles, Ventura, & Orange County in the following blogs: